google/coding-with-chrome/doc/DEBUG.md

 ### Accessing the core

-If you need access to the core of Coding with Chrome, open the JavaScript console for the the "html/editor.html" view and run the following command:
+If you need access to the core of Coding with Chrome, open the JavaScript console for the "html/editor.html" view and run the following command:

 ```javascript
 var testInstance_ = cwcBuildUi();